 - Responding to change over sticking to a plan.

 Learn more about → Agile Methodology

 DevOps is a software development methodology that combines the approach of Software Development (Dev) and IT operations (Ops) participating in an SDLC.
 DevOps is a software development methodology and a set of practices that support an organization’s culture.

-DevOps enhances the collaboration between the different departments of a software development company.
-It also collaborates SDLC phases such as development, operations, and quality assurance.
+DevOps enhances the collaboration between the different departments of a software development organization.
+It also collaborates with SDLC phases such as development, operations, and quality assurance.
 The ultimate goal of DevOps is to decrease the duration of SDLC while delivering the features, updates, and fixes frequently.